zigster64/datastar.http.zig/README.md

 # Future Updates

-Future updates to this repo will include support for Zig stdlib http server, as well as other popular HTTP server libs, such as zzz and tardy, and zap.
+Future updates to this repo will include support for Zig stdlib http server, as well as other popular HTTP server libs, such as zzz, zio, and zap.

-Will provide example apps that demonstrate using jetzig and tokamak as well.
+Will provide example apps that demonstrate using this SDK with each of these frameworks as they get ported.

 Once this lib is fully generic across multiple frameworks, I will rename it to `datastar.zig` to reflect that.

 # Audience and Scope